 It is normal for a child or teen to respond with symptoms like this to an upsetting life event such as severe bullying, a serious illness, their parents divorcing, or a death in the family.
 In that case, the child needs support from parents, family, school and professionals, and the symptoms should gradually improve as the child works through the trauma.

-If your child is exhibiting any of these symptoms, whether the cause is known or unknown, start by listening to your child.
+If your child is exhibiting any of these symptoms, whether the cause is known or unknown, one of the most important things you can do to help is to listen to your child.
 Begin by warmly connecting and offering an observation like “You seem blue lately.”
 Hopefully your child will begin to tell you everything that is going wrong in their life.
 Take a breath, remind yourself not to get defensive, and listen.
 Resist your own desire to jump in to solve the problem.
-Just listen.
+Just listen deeply.

 Let your child know that you’re taking in what they’re saying with comments like: